andrew172839/StruAlign/README.md

-Here are some protein structure analysis codes (in Perl), which were used in my Bioinformatics research
+StruAlign is a set of protein structure analysis codes (in Perl), used in bioinformatics research